Julianne Mweheire

-Julianne Rwakakoko Mweheire (née Julianne Rwakakoko), but commonly referred to as Julianne Mweheire, is a Ugandan management professional, accountant and corporate executive.
+Julianne Rwakakoko Mweheire (née Julianne Rwakakoko), commonly known as Julianne Mweheire, is a Ugandan management professional, accountant and corporate executive.
 She serves as the Director of Content Development and Industry Affairs at the Uganda Communications Commission, effective August 2018.
-Before that, she worked as a Senior Manager, Carrier Relations and a Senior Accountant, Interconnection and Roaming, at MTN Uganda.
+She previously worked as a Senior Manager, Carrier Relations and a Senior Accountant, Interconnection and Roaming, at MTN Uganda.

 Background and education

 She was born in Ntungamo District, in the Western Region of Uganda, to Elly Rwakakoko, a former Director-General of the Uganda Revenue Authority.